geosolutions-it/crop-information-portal/admin_manual/en/admin/csv/index.rst

 * Update
 * Delete

 records on agromet, crop data and crop status tables.
+This allows to publish dekadal values for *Agromet* module, yearly values for *Crop Data* module and thresholds to use in the *Crop Status* module.

 To access to this module you need to click on the navigation bar button 'File Browser CSV'